web-platform-tests/wpt/docs/expectation.rst

 Update the local copy of web-platform-tests without changing the expectation data and commit (or create a mq patch for) the result::

-  wptupdate config.ini . --patch --sync
+  wptupdate --patch --sync

 Update all the expectations from a set of cross-platform test runs::

-  wptupdate config.ini . --no-check-clean --patch osx.log linux.log windows.log
+  wptupdate --no-check-clean --patch osx.log linux.log windows.log

 Add expectation data for some new tests that are expected to be platform-independent::

-  wptupdate config.ini . --no-check-clean --patch --ignore-existing tests.log
+  wptupdate --no-check-clean --patch --ignore-existing tests.log

 Manifest Format
 ---------------